naveen-m0804/Recipe-API-development/README.md

 ## Our First Goal: Serving the Main Page

 The most basic thing a web server needs to do is serve the main page of the website.
-In our project, when you go to `http://localhost:5000`, the server needs to send back the `index.html` file, which is the starting point for our frontend user interface ([Frontend User Interface](03_frontend_user_interface_.md)).
+In our project, when you go to `http://localhost:5000`, the server needs to send back the `index.html` file, which is the starting point for our frontend user interface.

 How does Flask help us do that?